Julian Jenner: Vitesse

 On 14 June 2008, it was announced that Jenner signed a contract with Vitesse, together with teammate Rogier Molhoek.
 In his first season he made 21 appearances, partly due to a change of head coach.
 Where his first coach Hans Westerhof utilised Jenner as a winger, his successor Theo Bos played a system without wingers.
 In his second season, Jenner played four games with Vitesse and was sent on a six-month loan to Rot-Weiss Ahlen in the 2.
 Bundesliga in January 2010.
 There, Jenner played eleven games and scored one goal.
 When he returned to Arnhem in the summer of 2010, Jenner indicated that he was ready to stay to challenge for a place in the starting lineup.
 In the winter break, Jenner was found redundant by manager Albert Ferrer; on the last day of the transfer window, Vitesse sent him on loan to NAC Breda for the rest of the season.
 In the summer of 2011, Jenner returned to Vitesse.

 Later career

 In September 2012, Jenner signed with Hungarian club Ferencváros.
 After two years with the Hungarian club, Jenner retired from football on 9 September 2014 and announced that he would continue as a youth coach at his former club Vitesse.
 A month and a half later he accepted an offer from Diósgyőr and continued his active career.

 In July 2015, after a week of trial, Jenner signed a one-year contract with Notts County, who had just suffered relegation to the EFL League Two.
 Jenner was reunited with fellow countryman Ricardo Moniz, who was also his manager at Ferencváros in the 2012–13 season.
 After the resignation of Moniz, he left the club at the end of January 2016 and retired from football.
+After his active football career, Julian Jenner married a Hungarian citizen woman.
+He is currently an assistant coach and personal development coach at the Hungarian football club MTK.